 When it comes to choosing a canine family member, it helps to understand individual breed characteristics to guide your choice.
-Aggression level is important for many reasons, however, determining the least aggressive breed is tough because every dog, regardless of breed, has potential to be aggressive.
+Aggression level is important for many reasons, however, determining the least aggressive breeds is tough because every dog, regardless of breed, has the potential to be aggressive.
 Some breeds tend to be more laid-back than others, making them ideal family pets.

 One size definitely doesn't fit all when it comes to a dog.
-Dog breeds vary widely according to size, temperament and care requirements.
-If you live with other people or pets, or live in an apartment, you have to consider the potential aggression level of your new companion -- your new pal should be accepting of other people, dogs and cats he'll encounter in his home surroundings.
+Dog breeds vary widely according to size, temperament, and care requirements.
+If you live with other people or pets, or live in an apartment, you have to consider the potential aggression level of your new companion — your new pal should be accepting of other people, dogs, and cats he'll encounter in his home surroundings.

 Some breed characteristics drive behavior that may not work for your living situation.
-Many dog breeds have been bred for specific purposes, such as herding, guarding and retrieving, that may affect their habits in the home, even if they don't have a job to do.
+Many dog breeds have been bred for specific purposes, such as herding, guarding, and retrieving, which may affect their habits in the home, even if they don't have a job to do.
 For example, border collies have been developed specifically to tend the flock, and when there's no flock to tend, they've been known to nip at the family cats or children in an effort to bring them in line.
 The dog means no harm; he's just doing his job.

-There's a reason why golden retrievers and Labrador retrievers are such popular choices for family dogs -- both are eager-to-please dogs who are able to keep up with an active family who's frequently on the go.
+There's a reason why golden retrievers and Labrador retrievers are such popular choices for family dogs — both are eager-to-please dogs who are able to keep up with an active family who's frequently on the go.
 Despite his reputation as a runner, the greyhound is actually a great choice for a home that likes a big, laid-back dog; when not required to race, this guy is more interested in lounging on the couch.

-In the Middle
+In the middle

 If you like the look and temperament of a greyhound, but want something a bit smaller, consider the whippet.
-He's gentle, quiet and easy to care for, with his short coat.
-The bulldog stands in stark contrast when it comes to build, however this stout fellow has a loving, docile nature that doesn't quite match his gruff appearance.
+He's gentle, quiet, and easy to care for, with his short coat.
+The bulldog stands in stark contrast when it comes to build, however, this stout fellow has a loving, docile nature that doesn't quite match his gruff appearance.
 He's up for a bit of roughhousing with kids and adapts well to just about any living situation.

 The pug and Cavalier King Charles spaniel are also solid choices if you're looking for a nonaggressive small dog.
-Their personalities are somewhat different; the pug is a frisky, playful little dog, while the spaniel is more quiet.
+Their personalities are somewhat different; the pug is a frisky, playful little dog, while the spaniel is quieter.
 Both are very affectionate toward their family members.

-Making the Choice
+Making the choice